• Skip to main content

 Why This Recipe is a Keeper!

 If you grow cherry tomatoes, then you know how prolific they can be.
-Tuscan Cherry Tomato and White Bean Salad is an easy salad to enjoy all summer long--especially when the cherry tomatoes hit the fan!
+Along with my Burrata Caprese Salad, Tuscan Cherry Tomato and White Bean Salad is an easy salad to enjoy all summer, especially when the cherry tomatoes hit the fan!

-This salad comes together easily with fresh seasonal and pantry ingredients and best of all, it's versatile!
+This salad comes together easily with fresh seasonal and pantry ingredients.
+Best of all, it’s versatile!

 • Enjoy it as a light, healthy no-cook warm-weather lunch.